BerendTMath/Ponos/readme.md

 -	Plot custom variables across time
 -	The project can also easily be customized

-*demo: Login in as user: “David”, password: “asdf” to see what an account with data looks like*

 ## Login & registration
 Simply click register and register your account, after that you can login into your dashboard